OneLiteFeatherNET/renovate/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Note:** Please verify this license information and update it if necessary.
-If you haven't chosen a license yet, consider adding a LICENSE file to your repository.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.